 Numato Lab’s 16 Channel Ethernet GPIO Module is a versatile product for controlling electrical and electronic devices remotely from a PC over Ethernet link.
 Ease of use and wider operating system compatibility are the primary goals behind this product’s design.
-This simplicity allows use of off-the-shelf Terminal Emulation programs such as HyperTerminal and TeraTerm for controlling the module with a simple set of human readable commands through Telnet or through easy to use Web interface.
+This simplicity allows the use of off-the-shelf Terminal Emulation programs such as HyperTerminal and TeraTerm for controlling the module with a simple set of human-readable commands through Telnet or through easy to use Web interface.
 For power users, this module can be controlled by writing programs in various programming languages

 - 16 TTL (3.3V) compatible GPIOs.

 - 10 analog inputs with 10-bit resolution (multiplexed with digital IOs).

 - Microcontroller: Microchip PIC18F97J60(1-Mbit Flash Microcontroller with 10Mbps Ethernet communication peripheral).